Lisa Lavie: Career

 In 2007, Lavie became one of the earliest to use the Internet to reach fans and arouse interest of record labels.
 By October her music video "Angel" was featured on YouTube's front page and became a finalist in the 2007 YouTube Awards music category.

 Lavie was listed as singer-songwriter in her first album, Everything or Nothing, which was released under an independent record label.

 In February 2010, Lavie produced and performed in the charity collaboration video "We Are the World 25 for Haiti (YouTube edition)" for relief of victims of the 2010 Haiti earthquake.
 Journalist Diane Sawyer named the video's contributors ABC News' "Persons of the Week."

-Since 2010 Lavie has been a vocalist of contemporary instrumentalist Yanni on his tours, contributing vocal tracks to Yanni's 2012 live-concert CD/DVD and PBS special, Yanni Live at El Morro, Puerto Rico.
+In 2010 Lavie became a vocalist of contemporary instrumentalist Yanni on his tours, contributing vocal tracks to Yanni's 2012 live-concert CD/DVD and PBS special, Yanni Live at El Morro, Puerto Rico.

 In autumn 2014, Lavie joined the Eastern touring group of Trans-Siberian Orchestra as a vocalist.
 Lavie was one of seven singers and musicians who were invited to participate in CBC Music's October 2014 Songcamp.

 Lavie performed in Yanni's October 2015 The Dream Concert: Live from the Great Pyramids of Egypt and in the resulting 2016 CD/DVD and PBS special.

 On March 21, 2017, Lavie released her second album Lisa Lavie which debuted at No. 25 on the R&B Billboard album charts.

+In the early 2020s, Lavie formed a team of Montreal area real estate brokers, Équipe Lavie (Team Lavie), and in 2024 joined the Casa docu-reality television series Numéros 1.